Xilinx/video-sdk/docs/include/ffmpeg/data_movement.rst

 It is necessary to explicitly copy video frames from the device to the host in these situations:

 - Writing the output of the decoder or the scaler to file.
 - Using the output of the decoder or the scaler with a software filter which does not perform frame cloning.
-Examples of such filters include the ``transpose`` filter used for frame rotation.

 This is done using the :option:`xvbm_convert` filter.